 castello-fullfavorites iconBasket Copyicon-checkmarkicon-facebookicon-globeInstagramicon-pinterestCastello sustainability-08 Copy 7icon-youtubeservings icon mediumtimerTime icon big

-Goat Cheese
+Goat's Cheese

-Goat Cheese
+Goat's Cheese

 Goat's cheese

-A versatile, flavorful classic
+A versatile, flavourful classic

 Fresh goats’ cheese never develops a rind, whereas aged variants boast a plethora of different coatings.
-Harder variants usually display natural or waxed rinds, while those ripened with white mold are coated in a fluffy jacket, much like a Camembert or Brie.
+Harder variants usually display natural or waxed rinds, while those ripened with white mould are coated in a fluffy jacket, much like a Camembert or Brie.

 Types of goats’ cheese